Composite Workflow States: General Information

 In this chapter, you will learn how to do the following:

-• Define a transition for a composite state
+- Define a transition for a composite state of a workflow

 Applicable Scenarios

-For each of the states inside the composite state, you can do the following:
+For each of the workflow states inside the composite state, you can do the following:

-• Specify whether this state should be skipped by using a skip condition
+- Specify whether this workflow state should be skipped by using a skip condition

-• Specify a transition to the next state inside the composite state instead of a transition to a specific state
+- Specify a transition to the next workflow state inside the composite state instead of a transition to a specific workflow state

-• Specify a transition to the state that is the next one after the composite state if this composite state is itself a nested state in another composite state
+- Specify a transition to the workflow state that is the next one after the composite state if this composite state is itself a nested workflow state in another composite state

-You add a composite state inside the AddFlowStates method by using the AddSequence method.
-You specify the name of the composite state as the type parameter of the method.
-In the lambda expression provided for the AddSequence method, you can add states that are a part of the composite state by using the WithStates method.
-The states in a composite state are declared the same way as they are declared in the AddFlowStates method.
+You add a composite workflow state inside the AddFlowStates method by using the AddSequence method.
+You specify the name of the composite workflow state as the type parameter of the method.
+In the lambda expression provided for the AddSequence method, you can add the workflow states that are a part of the composite state by using the WithStates method.
+The workflow states in a composite state are declared the same way as they are declared in the AddFlowStates method.

-To specify that a state should be skipped in the composite state, you call the IsSkippedWhen method in the state definition.
-In the parameter of the IsSkippedWhen method, you specify the condition that determines whether the state should be skipped.
+To specify that a workflow state should be skipped in the composite state, you call the IsSkippedWhen method in the workflow state definition.
+In the parameter of the IsSkippedWhen method, you specify the condition that determines whether the workflow state should be skipped.

-The following code shows an example of the declaration of a composite state.
+The following code shows an example of the declaration of a composite workflow state.

 {